-Zatorski + Zatorski trained at Scottish art schools and are collaborative artists and life partners working in lens-based media, installation, found object sculpture and performance.
-They have exhibited widely, abroad and in the UK, including Tate Britain, Royal Academy, Whitechapel Gallery and the National Gallery of Scotland.
+Zatorski + Zatorski are collaborative artists and life partners working in lens-based media, installation, sculpture and performance.
+They trained at Scottish art schools in drawing and painting, currently live in London and have exhibited widely, abroad and in the UK, including Tate Britain, Royal Academy, Whitechapel Gallery and the National Gallery of Scotland.

 Drawing from the surrealist fascination with dreams and the unconscious mind, the artists often create carefully staged settings into which they juxtapose potent archetypal symbols or motifs and then observe as actions and ideas are left free to present themselves: the stories unscripted and narratives self–generating.